Cisco And The OECD: Building The World's First Full Picture Of Digital Well-Being

 The collaboration with the OECD is part of Cisco's Country Digital Acceleration program, a global co-innovation platform that is helping power inclusive communities and resilient economies.

-ROME, Nov.
-5, 2024 /PRNewswire/ -- Cisco, the worldwide technology leader, with the Organisation for Economic Co-operation and Development (OECD), today launched the Digital Well-being Hub , the world's first cross-cutting study into the complex relationship between digital technologies and individual well-being.
+SAN JOSE, Calif., Nov.
+7, 2024 /PRNewswire/ -- Cisco, the worldwide technology leader, with the Organisation for Economic Co-operation and Development (OECD), has launched the Digital Well-being Hub , the world's first cross-cutting study into the complex relationship between digital technologies and individual well-being.
 As AI and technology rapidly transform the ways we live, work, and connect, there has never been a comprehensive understanding of the overall impact of digital transformation on our well-being.
 Until now.

 Continue Reading